October 19, 20254 min ReadLast reviewed November 20, 2025

 Do I still need home lid hygiene?

 Yes.
-BlephEx is a deep clean, but daily home care maintains results.
+BlephEx is an in-office lid-margin debridement, and daily home care helps maintain results.

 Scientific References